 - the concentration of boric acid in the RCS

 - core inlet temperature

-Concentration of Boric Acid
+The concentration of Boric Acid

-In pressurized water reactors, chemical shim (boric acid) is used to compensate an excess of reactivity of reactor core along the fuel burnup (long term reactivity control) as well as to compensate the negative reactivity from the power defect and xenon poisoning during power increase to nominal power.
+In pressurized water reactors, chemical shim (boric acid) is used to compensate for an excess of reactivity of reactor core along the fuel burnup (long term reactivity control) as well as to compensate for the negative reactivity from the power defect and xenon poisoning during power increase to nominal power.

 The concentration of boric acid diluted in the primary coolant influences the thermal utilization factor.
 For example, an increase in the concentration of boric acid (chemical shim) causes the addition of new absorbing material into the core, and this causes a decrease in the thermal utilization factor.